 You simply love setting up a home gym with a squat rack inside your house, but unfortunately, you have to skip it for various reasons.
-You cannot change your house nor refrain from buying your loved piece of equipment.
+You cannot change your house nor refrain from buying your loved squat racks.
 What do you do in such cases?

 Why Place a Squat Rack Outside?